Quasi-integrability from PT-symmetry: Discussions and Conclusions

-\paragraph*{}It would be interesting to look for quasi-integrability in ${\cal PT}$-symmetric nonlinear models \cite{PhysRevA.92.063807,PhysRevLett.111.263901,PhysRevE.89.052918}.
-Indeed, nonlinearity is seen to `repair' the broken-${\cal PT}$ phase \cite{PhysRevA.92.063807,PhysRevLett.111.263901}.
+\paragraph*{}It would be interesting to look for explicit examples of quasi-integrability in ${\cal PT}$-symmetric nonlinear models \cite{R18,R19,R20}.
+Indeed, nonlinearity is seen to `repair' the broken-${\cal PT}$ phase \cite{R18,R19}.
 This could imply non-trivial symmetric phases that can support quasi-conservation.
 Most of such systems are also non-Hermitian and yet there are localized solutions, usually in terms of optical excitations.
-It can be possible that even if the Hermitian counterpart was not integrable its ${\cal PT}$-symmetric analog is, although under the present formulation the latter needs to be a quasi-deformation of a integrable system.
+It can be possible that even if the Hermitian counterpart was not integrable its ${\cal PT}$-symmetric analog becomes one, although under the present formulation the latter needs to be a quasi-deformation of an integrable system.